 If you are unable to lodge online, please contact Council for an objection form to be posted.

 All objections will be forwarded to the Valuer-General Victoria and their appointed contractors will be in contact about the objection.

 All formal objections must be lodged within two months of the date of issue of the Annual Rate Notice or Supplementary Notice.
 This date is determined by legislation, and we cannot accept late objections.

 The Objection Form(s) can also be emailed to the Shire at email@example.com or posted to: Mornington Peninsula Shire, Private Bag 1000, Rosebud VIC 3939.

 If you object to a valuation you still must pay the rates by the due date.
 Failure to pay rates may incur interest.

-The State Revenue Office also uses Council’s Site Valuation indicated on your Rate & Valuation Notice for the purpose of assessing land tax.
-The current site value of your property will be used for Land Tax in 2017 and 2018.
+The State Revenue Office also uses the Shire’s Site Valuation indicated on your Annual Rates & Valuation Notice for the purpose of assessing land tax.
+The current site value of your property will be used for Land Tax in 2024.